Initial layer of the anti-cyclotomic $\mathbb{Z}_3$-extension of $\mathbb{Q}(\sqrt{-m})$ and capitulation phenomenon: Abstract

 \section{Abstract}

 Let $k=\Q(\sqrt{-m})$ be an imaginary quadratic field.
-We consider the properties of capitulation of the $p$-class group of $k$ in the anti-cyclotomic $\Z_p$-extension $k^\acyc$ of $k$; for this, using a new algorithm, we determine, for $p=3$ the first layer $k_1^\acyc$ of $k^\acyc$ over $k$ (with completely general {\sc pari/gp} programs without any limitation), and we examine if, at least, some partial capitulation may exist in $k_1^\acyc$.
-The answer is obviously yes, even when $k^\acyc/k$ is totally ramified.
-We have conjectured that this phenomenon of capitulation is specific of all the $\Z_p$-extensions of $k$, distinct from the cyclotomic one, whatever $p$.
-We characterize a family of fields $k=\Q(\sqrt{-m})$ (called Normal Split cases) for which $k^\acyc$ is not linearly disjoint from the Hilbert class field (Theorem \ref{disjunction}).
-Many numerical illustrations are given with computation of the $3$-class group of $k_1^\acyc$.
-No assumptions are made on the structure of the $3$-class group of $k$, nor on the splitting of $3$ in $k$ and in its mirror field $k^*=\Q(\sqrt{3m})$.
+We consider the properties of capitulation of the $p$-class group of $k$ in the anti-cyclotomic $\Z_p$-extension $k^\acyc$ of $k$; for this, using a new approach based on the $\Log_p$-function (Theorems \ref{artingroup}, \ref{Val}), we determine the first layer $k_1^\acyc$ of $k^\acyc$ over $k$, and we show that some partial capitulation may exist in $k_1^\acyc$, even when $k^\acyc/k$ is totally ramified.
+We have conjectured that this phenomenon of capitulation is specific of the $\Z_p$-extensions of $k$, distinct from the cyclotomic one.
+For $p=3$, we characterize a sub-family of fields $k$ (Normal Split cases) for which $k^\acyc$ is not linearly disjoint from the Hilbert class field (Theorem \ref{disjunction}).
+No assumptions are made on the splitting of $3$ in $k$ and in $k^*=\Q(\sqrt{3m})$, nor on the structures of their $3$-class groups.
+Four {\sc pari/gp} programs (\ref{program1}, \ref{program2}, \ref{program3}, \ref{program4} depending on the classification of Definition \ref{fourcases}) are given, computing a defining cubic polynomial of $k_1^\acyc$, and the main invariants attached to the fields $k$, $k^*$, $k_1^\acyc$; some relations with Iwasawa's invariants are discussed (Theorem \ref{lambdamu}).